Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?

 {Astronomical Institute of the Czech Academy of Sciences, Bo\v cn\'i II 1401/1A, 14100 Praha 4, Czech Republic, \and Green Bank Observatory, P.O.
 Box 2, Green Bank, WV 24944, USA \and INAF - Istituto di Astrofisica e Planetologia Spaziali, via Fosso del Cavaliere 100, I-00133 Roma, Italy \and School of Physical Sciences, The Open University, Walton Hall, Milton Keynes, MK7 6AA, UK \and European Space Agency, ESTEC, Keplerlaan 1 2201AZ Noordwijk, The Netherlands }

-\abstract {Over recent years there has been mounting evidence that accreting supermassive black holes in active galactic nuclei (AGN) and stellar mass black holes have similar observational signatures: thermal emission from the accretion disk, X-ray corona, and relativisitic jets.
-Further, there have been investigations into whether or not AGN have spectral states similar to that of X-ray binaries (XRBs) and what parallels can be drawn between the two using a hardness-intensity diagram (HID).} {To address whether AGN jets might be related to accretion states as in XRBs, we explore whether populations of radio-AGN classified according to their radio jet morphology (Fanaroff-Riley classes I and II; FR I and II), excitation class (HERG and LERG), and radio jet linear extent (compact to giant) occupy different and distinct regions of the AGN hardness-intensity diagram (total luminosity vs. hardness).} {We do this by cross correlating 15 catalogs of radio galaxies with the desired characteristics from the literature with \xmm\ and \swift\ X-ray and ultraviolet (UV) source catalogs.
-We calculate the luminosity and hardness from the X-ray and UV photometry, place the sources on the AGN hardness-intensity diagram, and search for separation of populations and analogies with the XRB spectral state HID.} {We find that (a) FR Is and IIs, (b) HERGs and LERGs, (c) FR I-LERGs and FR II-HERGs occupy distinct areas of the HID at a statistically significant level (p-value < 0.05) and no clear evidence for population distinction between the different radio jet linear extents.
-The separation between FR I-LERG and FR II-HERG populations is the strongest in this work. } {Our results indicate that radio-loud AGN occupy distinct areas of the HID depending on the morphology and excitation class, showing strong similarities to XRBs.}
+\abstract {Over recent years there has been mounting evidence that accreting supermassive black holes in active galactic nuclei (AGNs) and stellar mass black holes have similar observational signatures: thermal emission from the accretion disk, X-ray coronas, and relativistic jets.
+Further, there have been investigations into whether or not AGNs have spectral states similar to those of X-ray binaries (XRBs) and what parallels can be drawn between the two using a hardness-intensity diagram (HID).} {To address whether AGN jets might be related to accretion states as in XRBs, we explore whether populations of radio AGNs classified according to their (a) radio jet morphology, Fanaroff-Riley classes I and II (FR I and II), (b) excitation class, high- and low-excitation radio galaxies (HERG and LERG), and (c) radio jet linear extent, compact to giant, occupy different and distinct regions of the AGN HID (total luminosity vs. hardness).} {We do this by cross-correlating 15 catalogs of radio galaxies with the desired characteristics from the literature with \xmm\ and \swift\ X-ray and ultraviolet (UV) source catalogs.
+We calculate the luminosity and hardness from the X-ray and UV photometry, place the sources on the AGN HID, and search for separation of populations and analogies with the XRB spectral state HID.} {We find that (a) FR Is and IIs, (b) HERGs and LERGs, and (c) FR I-LERGs and FR II-HERGs occupy distinct areas of the HID at a statistically significant level (p-value < 0.05), and we find no clear evidence for population distinction between the different radio jet linear extents.
+The separation between FR I-LERG and FR II-HERG populations is the strongest in this work. } {Our results indicate that radio-loud AGNs occupy distinct areas of the HID depending on the morphology and excitation class, showing strong similarities to XRBs.}

 \keywords{galaxies: active -- black hole physics -- X-rays: binaries -- Radio continuum: galaxies -- X-rays: galaxies -- Ultraviolet: galaxies}